DavidBakerEffendi/palestine-israel-twitter/README.md

 # Palestine Israel Twitter and Media Analysis

-Expert.ai hackathon submission which uses Twitter data to interpret Palestine-Israel sentiment.
-At the time of submission this site can be found deployed on [AWS](http://35.177.12.96).
+Expert.ai hackathon submission which uses Twitter data to interpret Palestine-Israel sentiment and opinion.
+At the time of submission this site can be found deployed on [AWS](http://18.169.146.101).

 This website relies on data being mined and processed, but I have purposefully excluded this data from the repository to keep it small and comply with the terms and conditions of my Twitter API application.